connoraking/Disease_classification_and_charges/README.md

 - Boosting
   - including selecting the tuning paramter
 - XGBoost

+The project will incorporate deep learning with `PyTorch`
 - Neural Network

 The project will also involve variable selection, shrinkage, and dimension reduction for linear models.
 This includes ridge regression, lasso regression, and principal components regression (PCR).
 Possibly forward stepwise and backwise stepwise selection